Profile pic

 Anders Seierøe Mortensen

-I'm a Product Designer living and working in Copenhagen, Denmark.
+I'm a Senior Product Designer living and working in Copenhagen, Denmark.

 I currently work at Queue-it.